Digital Services Act: Outside the EU

 The Washington Post wrote in 2023 that tech companies may apply features instituted to comply with the DSA to countries outside of the EU, and that researchers have argued that the DSA could provide a framework for the United States to impose stricter regulations on tech companies.
 The Economist wrote in 2023 that the Brussels effect, whereby social media platforms implement EU regulations globally to save costs, "is far from guaranteed" with the DSA due to tech companies being unwilling to "[lose] sovereignty over their digital territories everywhere".

 Among legal academics, Dawn Nunziato of the George Washington University argued in 2022 that the DSA "will further instantiate the Brussels effect, whereby EU regulators wield powerful influence on how social media platforms moderate content on the global scale".
 Suzanne Vergnolle of the Conservatoire national des arts et métiers stated her belief in 2023 that the DSA would have a Brussels effect similar to that of the General Data Protection Regulation, but that "it's going to take years".
 Martin Husovec of the London School of Economics and Jennifer Urban of the University of California, Berkeley wrote in 2024 that "the chances of spontaneous voluntary implementation beyond the EU's borders for four key parts of the DSA – content moderation procedures, transparency and governance obligations, and risk management rules – seem modest."

 Similar legislation

 The 2023 Brazilian Fake News Bill, a proposed new social media regulation framework introduced in the National Congress, heavily referenced the DSA and contained similar provisions.

+Switzerland initiated the process to pass a law similar to the DSA called Neues Gesetz über Kommunikationsplattformen und Suchmaschinen (New law regarding Communication Platforms and Search Engines); a public consultation was conducted from October 2025 to February 2026.